Composition Theories

 Elisabeth Schüssler Fiorenza

-The name ‘John’ given to this book, as well as the gospel and the three letters, may intend the son of Zebedee in the sense of a theological ‘school’ which grew under his authority, but John himself did likely did not write the book.
-The author of this book belonged received both traditional Pauline and Johannine material, which influenced his book, accounting for similarities with the Gospel of John and the letters, which he did not write.
+The name ‘John’ given to this book, as well as the gospel and the three letters, may intend the son of Zebedee in the sense of a theological ‘school’ which grew under his authority, but John himself likely did not write the book.
+The author received both traditional Pauline and Johannine material, which influenced his book, accounting for similarities with the Gospel of John and the letters, which he did not write.
 The author thought in Hebrew while writing in Greek, which accounts for the book’s idiosyncratic style.

 George R. Beasley-Murray

-The author was probably named John, and possibly John son of Zebedee.
+The author was probably named John, and was possibly John son of Zebedee.
 He was not fluent in Greek.
 The book was written around 95 CE, but may have drawn from anonymous prophecies delivered before 70 CE.

 Gordon D. Fee